yangxb8/moneytracker/project_config.md

 ## Project Goal

-Describe the primary objective of your project in 1-2 sentences.
+This is an money tracker app built using Expo.
+It's inspired by [QianJi](https://qianjiapp.com/) with some AI features.

 ## Tech Stack

-- **Language(s):** e.g. TypeScript 5, Python 3.12
+- **Language(s):** TypeScript 5
-- **Framework(s):** e.g. Next.js 14, FastAPI 0.111
+- **Framework(s):** Expo 53
+- **Backend:** Supabase
-- **Build / Tooling:** esbuild, Poetry, Docker, etc.
+- **Build / Tooling:** Expo

 ## Critical Patterns & Conventions

-List coding standards, architectural patterns, naming conventions, and style guides that must be followed.
+- Expo app best practice.
+- Local-first design, but sync changes from/to DB in Supabase to support multi-users usage.
+- All AI feature should be API call to supabase edge function.
+Mock up API call if you need.

 ## Constraints

-- Performance / latency budgets
-- Security or compliance requirements
-- External APIs with rate limits or cost ceilings
+- Constraint AI usage as much as possible.

 ## Tokenization Settings